Easter Craft Ideas

 Of course, Candyland Crafts also has the chocolate melts you need to complete the project.
 To make your molded chocolates extra special, choose some colored chocolate melts and get a small packet of mini paint brushes at the dollar store.
 You can "paint" the details on the mold first with the colored melts before filling them with regular chocolate - very cute!

-Candyland Crafts also has "kits" that you can choose from to save you time in choosing.
+Candyland Crafts also has "kits" that you can purchase to save you time in choosing.
 They even have a cute little cookie house craft kit that the kids can decorate with icing and candy lollies.

 Make Your Own Easter Crafts!